HikariBoy/Adri-Ardu-Scope/README.md

 * Oscilloscope, Spectrum analyser and Cross-correlation analyser - The cross correlation analyser works in two modes: In a screen shot is saved to memory, the cross-correlation of the signal is obtained with the stored memory.
 If the scope if setup to acquire data from both channel 1 and channel 2, the cross-correlation can be performed between Channel 1 &2.

- ## Testing:
- If any of the above steps didn't work, or you want to use the Arduino to stream ADC data without the python interface you can try the following.
-After Step 1 above you can test Adri/Ardu-Scope by opening up a serial monintor (again from the Arduino IDE).
-The I/O uses a serial rate of 115200 baud which must be set for valid data to be read over the serial monitor.
-From the serial monitor screen type "?" to see the help screen with most functions described.
-The help screen should show the following:
- ArduinoScope - By Adrian Keating (C) 2021
- * Command Set (use either upper or lower case, end with CR):
- * ? - Help [?]
- * A - Set [A]SCII output (long)
- * B - Set [B]INARY output (short)
- * Nnn - [N]umber of Samples nn=to 1 to 1024
- * F - Sampling [F]requency: 1=615kHz,2=307kHz,3=153kHz,4=76.8kHz(default),5=38.4kHz,6=19.27=9.6kHz
- * H - [H]eader
- * Cn - [C]channel 1<n<6
- * Dn - Trigger [D]elay 0<n<32768
- * R[nn] - [R]epeat Capture, infinite or optional nn<256
- * X - Stop Capture [X]
- * V - [V]erbose
- * S - [S]ilent)

-By default the Adri/Ardu-scope is set to send data in binary format (as this allows faster data update).
-To understand the data returned by the Adri/Ardu-scope from the serial monitor, send the "A" command (upper or lower case) to send the data in human readable [ASCII](https://www.asciitable.com/) form.

  ## Screen Shots

  <span><div style="float: left  color: blue font-style: italic">